 A growing number of organizations in every industry have been relying on predictive models to improve operational efficiency, customer relationships and financial performance.
-However, the sudden and dramatic impacts of the COVID-19 pandemic have negatively impacted the accuracy of many predictive models.
+However, the sudden and dramatic impacts of the COVID-19 pandemic negatively impacted predictive model accuracy everywhere.

-Gradual changes in data such as shopping patterns can cause concept drift, which means the predictive model accuracy progressively degrades.
+Gradual changes in data -- such as changes in shopping patterns -- can cause concept drift, which means the predictive model accuracy progressively degrades.
 Michael Berthold, CEO and co-founder of KNIME, an open source analytics platform provider, said concept drift can be difficult to detect because it may appear to be a random effect.
 However, because the COVID-19 impact was so sudden, concept jump occurred instead.

 How COVID-19 impacted predictive model accuracy

 Several pandemics have occurred in recent history, such as the H1N1 influenza pandemic in 2009, but their impacts were mild compared to COVID-19.
 The current health crisis has disrupted lives and businesses around the world.

 "In November or December , we might have been trying to decide whether to run a special at our hotel on the weekend; now we're worrying about whether you can even get anybody into a hotel," said Fallaw Sowell, associate professor of economics at Carnegie Mellon University's Tepper School of Business.
 "Most likely the models we were looking at and were important are no longer really meaningful because we're thinking about other criteria."

 This article is part of

 And it's not that organizations have different objectives than they did a few months ago: They're going to be evaluated on different criteria, which will require new models, Sowell said.